VirajYParikh/DogVisionAnalysis/README.md

 ## Outcome:
 When provided with an image of a dog, the trained model can deduce the breed of the dog in the image basis varying probabilistic outcomes.

+###### NOTE: You can find the description of the implementation in the .ipynb file in the repository.